-In Girl Scouting, leadership is about more than "being in charge" or having a title; it's recognizing you're part of a team and understanding that team's needs and interests.
+In Girl Scouting, leadership is about more than "being in charge" or having a title; it's recognizing that you're part of a team and understanding that team's needs and interests.

-Leadership is teaching girls: They can do and be anything! · They are decision-makers who should own their decisions. · How to live the Girl Scout Law by modeling it for As a leader, see yourself as a coach who: · Advises and cheers on your troop, not as a teacher with a planned lesson or activity. • Ensures each girl can carry out her responsibilities within the troop. • Encourages girls to build their skills and their ethics. · Gives more responsibility to the girls as they grow and develop. • Encourages girls to be role models who are inclusive and welcoming to all.
-It's important to remember: • You can't expect to know everything the girls might want to learn. • You'll explore and learn alongside your girls and grow your confidence in the process. · You're not expected to know everything about Girl Scouting, but you should know where to go for information-and to ask for help when you need it.
+Leadership is teaching girls: Log into your account in · That they can do and be anything! · That they are decision-makers who should own their decisions. · How to live the Girl Scout Law by modeling it for them.
+As a leader, see yourself as a coach who: · Advises and cheers on your troop, not as a teacher with a planned lesson or activity. • Ensures each girl can carry out her responsibilities within the troop. • Encourages girls to build their skills and their ethics.
+Gives more responsibility to the girls as they grow and develop. • Encourages girls to be role models who are inclusive and welcoming to all.
+It's important to remember that: · You can't expect to know everything the girls might want to learn.
+You'll explore and learn alongside your girls and grow your confidence in the process.
+You're not expected to know everything about Girl

+Scouting, but you should know where to go for information-and to ask for help when you need it.